 There are limitations for making a claim, which include length of service, employment status, the nature of the company and statutory time limitations.
 Employees have 21 days from the date of dismissal to file a claim, and employers must respond to any application within 7 days.
 There may be an exemption to the time limitations in exceptional circumstances.
 To ascertain whether you fit within the limitation period or can apply for an exemption, please contact us at Coutts so we can assist.

 IMPORTANT: An employee can only bring one claim either through unfair dismissal or general protections/adverse action.

 How can Coutts assist you?

 Our dedicated team at Coutts will assist employers in responding to unfair dismissal claims.
-Karena Nicholls is the head of Coutts Employment division and understands the fast-paced nature of unfair dismissal claims.
-We recognise this process can be burdensome and highly stressful and our team are here to provide the support your need.
+Karena Nicholls is the head of Coutts Employment division and she and her team of employment law specialists understand the fast-paced nature of unfair dismissal claims.
+We recognise this process can be burdensome and highly stressful and our team are here to provide the support you need.
+Contact us today!

 Download your FREE Employment Law Guide!